MarinaFran/AboutMe/README.md

 big impact

 ### Projects
-Develop app for Allbound
-Develop app for Zourcing
-Develop and app for Zilos
-Develop mobile app for school
+Develop app for CRM content for manage advertisement acounts  at Tiempo whit Codeignite PHP , Vagarant, Angular y Javascript Develop app for that manage employees profiles Zourcing whit Angular v6 to migrate to mobile version Develop app for Pemex at Dextra review and repair a dashboard app and create documentation
+Develop and app for Zilos at Melilx whit PHP Zend, create a admin system to manage information about the conditions in zilos Develop mobile app for school whit Typescript and Redux , to sell and payments Develop and manage services for Collins Farmaceutical.
-Develop landing page for a hospital
+Develop many landing page for a hospital, for a agrotecnologies industry, dentist